Introduction

 To ensure the pluralism of disciplinary and intellectual perspectives presented throughout the course, TOChina Summer School faculty members are academics and policy experts from a variety of fields, including Economics, Economic History, International Relations, International Political Economy, Political Philosophy and Culture, Political Science, and Sociology.

-The 18th edition of the School will be held both in presence in Turin and Milan, Italy, and online from Tuesday June 25 to Friday July 5, 2024.
+The 19th edition of the School will be held in Turin and Milan, Italy, from June 30 to July 11, 2025.

 Activities – including lectures, seminars, round tables, and extensive Q&A sessions – run Monday to Friday, 10.00 am to 5.30 pm CET.